PrincetonUniversity/historic_state_legislative_election_results/README.md

 in Florida, Oklahoma, or other states where candidates in unopposed races did not or do not appear on the ballot.
 In these cases, the winning party is assigned 100 votes and all other vote categories are assigned 0 votes.

-"-1" in the incumbency column indicates that incumbency is not known for those elections (applies to elections from 2013 - 2016)
+"-1" in the incumbency column indicates that incumbency is not coded for those elections

 In uncontested races from 2013 - 2016, the uncontested candidate is listed as receiving 1 vote when vote totals are not provided.